Cyberes/vitalsource2pdf/README.md

 Make sure to leave the window maximized as the content scaling will mess with the scraper.

+You may want to run the scraper two or three times to make sure you have downloaded all the pages.

 ### What This Scraper Doesn't Do

 Guide you through step-by-step.
 You are expected to have the required technical knowledge and understand what